bitlayer-org/bitlayer-org.github.io/docs/YBTCFamily/bl_btc_overview.md

 # Bitlayer Native BTC Asset: Overview & Technical Characteristics

-**Bitlayer Native BTC** is a natively integrated, Bitcoin-pegged asset that exists directly at the protocol level within the Bitlayer Layer 2 blockchain.
+**Bitlayer Native BTC** is a natively integrated, Bitcoin-pegged asset that exists directly at the protocol level within the Bitlayer Network.
 Unlike traditional ERC-20-style wrapped tokens, this asset is implemented as a first-class system currency—akin to ETH on Ethereum or BTC on the Bitcoin mainnet.

 It serves two primary purposes: